PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 ### AST
 Eclipse provides a way to access and manipulate Java source code via the Java Development Tools (JDT) API.
 The API can either be accessed via the Java Model or via the Abstract Syntax Tree (AST).
 For our implementation, we choose to follow the AST path, since it matches the MoDisco / JaMoPP models described [below](#modiscojamopp-version).
 The AST is a detailed tree representation of the Java source code which can be traversed via the [visitor Pattern](#visitor-pattern).
-It consists of a root node (ICompilationUnit) and many different child nodes which are build upon each other.
+It consists of a root node (ICompilationUnit) and many different child nodes which are built upon each other.
 The AST has a structure similar to
-![AST: Structure](doc/ASTStructure.png "AST: Typical AST structure") where each MethodDeclaration descirbes a function of the root class and each Statement describes a different code snippet.
-The AST can be enriched with aditional informations like TypeDeclarations to model the affiliated classes which we choose not to do (see [Limitations & Future Work](#limitations--future-work)).
+![AST: Structure](doc/ASTStructure.png "AST: Typical AST structure") where each MethodDeclaration describes a function of the root class and each Statement describes a different code snippet.
+The AST can be enriched with additional informations like TypeDeclarations to model the affiliated classes which we choose not to do (see [Limitations & Future Work](#limitations--future-work)).

 ### Visitor Pattern
-The visitor pattern is a common used behavioral pattern, which is often used to traverse a structure and The AST provides an interface where visitors
+The visitor pattern is a commonly used behavioral pattern, which provides the possibility to separate an algorithm from an object structure on which it operates.
+It is a perfect match to traverse the AST since it opens the possibility to read and process parts of the object structure without directly modifying it.
-What is the visitor pattern good for
+The AST provides an interface where visitors can be accepted and calls their visit function in a recursive cycle.
+To react to the different types of nodes the visit function has to be overloaded ensuring that each type and its children are processed correctly.
+Since it's not always wanted to process each child till the very deep end a return value can be set where true traverses the children and false stops the traversing of the children and returns to the parent.
+This pattern enabled us to build a very lightweight code structure and helped to meet all Objectives.

 ## Objectives:
 The project focused on different objectives to help the user: